armanriazi/refi/docs/article.md

 ReFi enables programming of incentives that lead to changed behaviour for the better of the planet – and empowers local communities to monetize stewardship of their natural capital and ecological assets – something we know is critical to ecosystem restoration and biodiversity protection[^2].

-# ESG
+# Environmental, social, and governance
-Environmental, social, and governance (ESG) factors into capital allocation and portfolio management processes, using IFC’s own investment practices as a model.
+ ESG factors into capital allocation and portfolio management processes, using IFC’s own investment practices as a model.
 IFC is playing its part to support the growth of the market by funding the development of enhanced stock market indices, financial instruments, and through targeted market research.
 Leading analysts have developed the necessary techniques to integrate ESG issues into financial analysis[^12].

 # Digital transformation and Blockchain
 Global climate infrastructure, tools and coordination technologies are needed to keep pace with the changing planetary ecosystem, transcend borders and span social, economic, cultural and governmental domains.
 This is where blockchain can help[^2].
 Blockchain is one of several emerging technologies being explored to address urgent environmental issues such as biodiversity loss, disaster displacement and energy grid deficiencies, as well as resource allocation and coordination –all critical parts of this complex, intersectional, intergenerational and multicultural climate challenge.
 The defining qualities of blockchains – decentralized, open and global – make them powerful tools that can provide breadth and depth to current climate mitigation and adaptation efforts[^2].

 Blockchain can democratize ownership and reallocate resources to shift power dynamics to the people most knowledgeable of, and most vulnerable to, the effects of climate change.
 Blockchain could also improve the transparency and integrity of existing decarbonization mechanisms like carbon markets.
 When paired with digital tools for measurement, reporting and verification (MRV) – such as remote sensors, drone imagery and AI – digital environmental assets and carbon accounting systems can provide real-time visibility into the effectiveness of emissions reduction and sequestration efforts[^2].

-# dMRV
+# Digital measurement, reporting and verification

 <figure markdown>
 ![dMRV](https://armanriazi.github.io/refi/assets/attachments/dmrv.png){ width=600 height=400 align=center }
-<figcaption>DMRV Platform[29].</figcaption>
+<figcaption>Figure 3.
+DMRV Platform[29].</figcaption>
 </figure>

 Key characteristics of DMRV that distinguish it from manual MRV include[^31]: